OctopusDeploy/blog/blog/2025-03/scoped-tenant-variables/index.md

 Now, you can scope common variables to environments as needed.
 This means they can be unscoped (variable applies to all connected environments), singly-scoped, or multi-scoped.

-Adding the ability to assign scopes to tenant variables creates more simplicity and flexibility with variable management.
-For example, to assign different variable values for different environments across all tenant projects, you had to create a tenant for each environment.
+The ability to assign scopes to tenant variables creates more simplicity and flexibility with variable management.
+For example, to assign different variable values for different environments across all tenant projects, you previously had to create a tenant for each environment.
 You could then set a common variable for each tenant.
 Now, you simply set multiple common variables with the appropriate environment scope.

 This is particularly useful if your non-production environments all share one value, while production has a separate value.
 Maintaining variables becomes more straightforward as you only need to update values once.

 ## How to assign scopes to your tenant variables

 You can set tenant variables from the projects page and from the tenants page.
 To set tenant common variables from the project page, you need to create a tenant with a connected project and connected environments.
-Then you create a Variableset with a variable template and connect it to the tenanted project.
+Then you create a variable set with a variable template and connect it to the tenanted project.

-- Select the tenant variables page from the sidebar and click on the common templates tab.
+- Select the **Tenant Variables** page from the sidebar and click on the **Common Templates** tab.

 ![Screenshot of common tenant variables tab on tenant variables page.](scoped-tenant-vars-view.png)

 - To add a new tenant variable, select the overflow menu and click **Add**.